kewlahta/gcp0/basic_cloud_func/README.md

 # basic_cloud_func
 ## Description
 This app is a template for the essentials needed to create a GCP cloud function using Python.
-Cloning

 The app comes with a built-in testing environment for a cloud function triggered by an HTTP request.